 The flowchart is intended to mimic that bartender-guided experience and makes the process of flipping through a cocktail book with 200 recipes feel much less daunting.

 Anyone who has sat through a corporate PowerPoint presentation knows that flowcharts rarely are described as whimsical, but these actually do add a fun, interactive element to the book.
 “The journey should be as fun as the destination,” says Jones.
 “Cocktails are fun; cocktail books should be fun too.”

 Like “The Joy of Mixology,” the latest book from New York City’s Death & Co team also is organized around cocktail families.
-However, the visual is more of a diagram, and each construct starts with one of six basic root recipes at the core, with variations on that drink emanating outward.
+However, the visual is more of a diagram, and each construct starts with one of six basic root recipes, with variations on that drink emanating outward.
 It’s easy to grasp at a glance how the drinks may be similar or different.

 “For many people, the first strategy in studying cocktails is to memorize a bunch of recipes,” says Alex Day, a partner at Proprietors LLC, in the book’s intro.
 While cocktail families allow bartenders to memorize drink recipes more easily, he says, “the approach has always felt a bit empty to me—it only scratches the surface of truly understanding cocktails.”
 He adds: “Memorizing families of drinks is helpful, but it does little to empower an understanding of why variations on a handful of formulas work (well or otherwise).”

 The diagrams reflect how the Death & Co team thinks about drinks, says Day.
 “We’ve begun to think of drinks less as families and more as intuitive progressions arising from a handful of well-known templates: the Old Fashioned, Martini, Daiquiri, Sidecar, Highball and Flip.”